TimoLambing/gallery/README.md

 2. Delete all images in `images` and replace with your own.

 3. Commit & push changes to see your brand new image gallery in action!

+For deploying with any other method, only the ipx provider is officially supported.

 ## :computer: Local Development